pitronicteam/AF-XLiteEx/README.md

 # Clite
-Balance charge board modification for X-Lite
+A Balancing charge extended board for USB charging FrSky Transmitter Taranis X-Lite

 ## Warning
-This modification may cause your warranty certificate to be unavailable.
+This modification will lose your warranty.

-Pleases do this at your own risk.
+Do this at your own risks.

 ## Parameters
 *  Input voltage: 5V